When you take a FERS Retirement – you’ll receive a monthly pension for the rest of your life. How do you calculate this amount?

 Federal Retirement benefits are complex.
 There are so many ins and outs, exceptions and special rules it can seem overwhelming.
 But it’s critical that *You* understand your retirement benefits *before* you retire.
 Too many federal employees separate from service without understanding their benefits and they don’t get the most out of their benefits.

 If you want to learn more about your FERS retirement benefits, you’ll want to be sure and sign up for our monthly e-zine newsletter.
-Each month we send out an original article to help you plan your federal retirement.
+Each month I answer questions from Federal Employees about their retirement benefits in a new video.

 Sign up for our Monthly E-Zine Newsletter: